TOP COACHES AND SPEAKERS

 Eddy Labarthe stage rugby AIR

-Trained with Boucau and Aviron Bayonnais, he has 72 Rugby Sevens caps and won the Plate in Hong Kong.
-He holds the record for scoring tries for Aix en Provence, a club where he spent his entire career as a winger.
+Trained at Boucau and Aviron Bayonnais, he is a 72-time Rugby à VII international and winner of the Plate in Hong Kong.
+He is the record try-scorer for Aix-en-Provence, the club for which he spent his entire XV career as a three-quarter wing.

 THIERRY LOUVET